 Give away your old computer.
 It’s nice to do something good for a family member, friend, school, or a charitable organization—and if you choose one of the later options, there might be a little tax write off in it for you.
 But before you give the computer away be sure to completely wipe any personal information still on it.

+Clearing off the drives isn't always enough if you had sensitive data on them.
 For wiping hard drives (important: not SSDs), the third-party option we'd suggest is Darik's Boot and Nuke.
 For SSDs you’ll want to download and use Parted Magic, which leaves the drive in an unrecoverable state and back to its default factory state.

 Turn your old PC into a media center PC